 -bake our own bread.
 Everyone I know seems to wish they could bake bread.
 It's really not that hard, and there's nothing like fresh bread!

 -cook from scratch. saves a lot of money!
-There is a learning curve to cooking, but it's so
+There is a learning curve to cooking, but it's so worth it!

 -drink tap water! totally healthy and green